EI-CoreBioinformatics/mikado/docs/Usage/Serialise.rst

 #.
 Check the congruence between the length of the transcript in the BED12 file and that found in the FASTA file
 #.
 Check that the ORF does not contain internal stop codons
 #.
 Check that the CDS length is valid, ie a multiple of 3, if the ORF is complete
 #.
 Optionally, if the ORF is open on the 5' side, Mikado can try to find an internal start codon.
-See :`this section <max-regression>` for details.
+See :ref:`this section <max-regression>` for details.

 Usage